-In addition to the 2.25 million tonnes per annum capacity at existing facilities, Norfolk also has a number of mineral extraction sites using imported inert material and it is considered that these sites will meet the capacity requirements for the inert waste arisings that are unsuitable for recycling, over the Plan period.
-Norfolk also has two non-hazardous waste landfill sites that are not currently receiving waste, but have a remaining void capacity of 5.09 million cubic metres.
+In addition to the 2.68 million tonnes per annum capacity at existing facilities, Norfolk also has a number of mineral extraction sites using imported inert material and it is considered that these sites will meet the capacity requirements for the inert waste arisings that are unsuitable for recycling, over the Plan period.
+There is currently 2.68 million tonnes of permitted inert landfill and quarry restoration void space.
+Norfolk also has two non-hazardous waste landfill sites that are not currently receiving waste but have a remaining void capacity of 5.09 million cubic metres.
 Therefore, it is considered that sufficient capacity currently exists to meet the growth forecast.
+A planning application is currently being determined to change the waste type for the majority of one landfill site, from non-hazardous to inert.
+If granted, this permission would reduce the amount of non-hazardous void space in Norfolk to 1.53 million cubic metres and increase the amount of inert landfill void space by 2.23 million cubic metres (3.33 million tonnes).

-In 2016, hazardous waste treated at facilities in Norfolk mainly consisted of incinerator bottom ash and flyash (from the chicken litter power station at Thetford), WEEE, ELV, florescent tubes and liquid wastes.
-Hazardous waste arising in Norfolk that was treated at waste management facilities located outside Norfolk mainly consisted of WEEE, ELV, batteries, oil, asbestos containing materials and contaminated soils.
-As Norfolk has no hazardous landfill capacity, due to the underlying geology being generally incompatible with such disposal, a significant part of the residual hazardous waste in Norfolk is ultimately received at the hazardous waste treatment facility and landfill at King's Cliffe in Northamptonshire.
+In 2017, hazardous waste treated at facilities in Norfolk mainly consisted of WEEE, ELV, florescent tubes and liquid wastes.
+Hazardous waste arising in Norfolk that was treated at waste management facilities located outside Norfolk mainly consisted of WEEE, ELV, batteries, oil, asbestos-containing-materials and contaminated soils.
+As Norfolk has no hazardous waste landfill capacity, due to the underlying geology being generally incompatible with such disposal, a significant part of the residual hazardous waste in Norfolk is ultimately received at the hazardous waste treatment facility and landfill at King's Cliffe in Northamptonshire.